confluentinc/librdkafka/os400/README.md

 The preferred tool for building librdkafka on IBM i is gnu gmake, It was included in IBM Tools for Developers for IBM i (5799PTL).
 If you do not have this product installed, you can build the library using a QShell script that executes standard commands CRTCMOD, CRTSRVPGM, CRTPGM (see below)

+### Obtaining source codes
+To compile librdkafka on IBM i, you have to copy source files to the IFS folder.
+As an option, it is possible to copy zipped sources from https://github.com/AlexeiBaranov/librdkafka/archive/port-os400.zip to IFS folder and run `jar xMvf port-os400.zip`

 ### Build steps using GNU utilites
 BRIEF
 ```